The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 int fr_radius_verify(uint8_t *packet, uint8_t const *vector, uint8_t const *secret, size_t secret_len, bool require_message_authenticator, bool limit_proxy_state)

-Verify a request / response packet.
+Verify the signature of a request / response packet.

-Definition base.c:799
+Definition base.c:818

 fr_dict_attr_autoload_t libfreeradius_radius_dict_attr[]